zwwwenwei/dream-big/README.md

 1. Download and install node.js on the following link: https://nodejs.org/en/download/

-2. After installing node.js, type in node –version in your terminal to check your node.js version and making sure it is installed properly.
+2. After installing node.js, type in `node –version` in your terminal to check your node.js version and making sure it is installed properly.

-3. Open terminal and type in sudo npm install -g @angular/cli to install angular.
+3. Open terminal and type in `sudo npm install -g @angular/cli` to install angular.

-4. Wait a few seconds and type in ng version to check angular version and making sure it is installed properly.
+4. Wait a few seconds and type in `ng version` to check angular version and making sure it is installed properly.

 5. Clone the directory from GitHub using the GitHub desktop app.

 6. Navigate in your terminal until you reach dream-big-ui.

-7. Type in ng serve in your terminal after and you will see some messages show up one of which is Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/ **
+7. Type in `ng serve` in your terminal after and you will see some messages show up one of which is `Angular Live Development Server is listening on localhost:4200`, open your browser on http://localhost:4200/ **

 8. Go to your prefer browser and type in http://localhost:4200/